'Circle of Friends' Chateau

 This property is currently under offer from our group and a Letter of Intent granting us exclusivity to negotiate the acquisition of the vineyard has been signed.

-The wine will be sold primarily in the UK, directly to the on-trade in restaurants and a limited number of wine shops using management's expertise.
+In addition to the micro cuvee, there will be a primary label that will benefit from the same supervision of our micro cuvee, but will be harvested at 40-45 hl per hectare.
+The wine will be sold directly to the on-trade in restaurants and a limited number of wine shops in our primary markets using management's significiant expertise.
 Direct sales to British and other buyers wil be encouraged via 'Friends of the Chateau' on-line marketing campaign.

 The property benefits from its location on a very quiet contry road.
 Using an appointed local architect, the plan is to convert the internally unfinished chateau into two luxury en suite bedrooms with views over the vineyards towards St. Emilion skyline.
 On the ground floor, there will be two reception rooms, a kitchen and dining room and a tasting room also to be used for occasional wine and special events.
 Both rooms will have French doors opening onto a private patio surrounding a swimming pool.
 There will be a separate seating area taking advantage of the long views - perfect for sundowners!